Fundamental Needs provides communities with the resources necessary to become their own solution.

 This year, Fundamental Needs continues expanding our impact across water access, workforce development, and community-driven opportunity:

-✅ Oasis Project: We have now installed 220+ off-grid water systems across the Navajo Nation, providing clean water and solar power to families in Rock Point, Sweetwater, Red Mesa, Mexican Water, Dennehotso, Lok'ahjigaii, Teec Nos Pos, Round Rock, Upper Fruitland, Shiprock, Farmington, Kirtland, Waterflow, and Kayenta.
-Through our teach/train/hire model, local students gain hands-on experience in plumbing, solar installation, and system maintenance while helping bring long-term infrastructure to their own communities.
+We have now installed 220+ off-grid water systems across the Navajo Nation, providing clean water and solar power to families in Rock Point, Sweetwater, Red Mesa, Mexican Water, Dennehotso, Lok'ahjigaii, Teec Nos Pos, Round Rock, Upper Fruitland, Shiprock, Farmington, Kirtland, Waterflow, and Kayenta.

-✅ Cortez Makerspace: The Cortez Makerspace is now active at 209 W. Main St., Cortez, CO, creating a hub for workforce training, entrepreneurship, and creative development.
-With tools and programming in digital design, fabrication, and hands-on making, the Makerspace is helping expand access to skills, certifications, and community-based innovation.
+The Cortez Makerspace is now active at 209 W. Main St., Cortez, CO, creating a hub for workforce training, entrepreneurship, and creative development.

-✅ Youth Entrepreneurship Program: Our Youth Entrepreneurship Program at Southwest Open School continues to equip students with practical skills in business planning, financial literacy, market research, and problem-solving.
-Through hands-on projects and pitch-based learning, students are developing ideas that respond to real community needs and building the confidence to turn those ideas into action.
+Our Youth Entrepreneurship Program equips young people across our community with practical skills in business planning, financial literacy, market research, and problem-solving.
+Through hands-on projects and pitch-based learning, students develop ideas that respond to real community needs — and build the confidence to turn those ideas into action.

 We are continuing to scale our programs, strengthen partnerships, and build pathways that help communities become their own solutions.